UChicago-pol-methods/IntroQSS-F22/README.md

 ## Welcome to Intro QSS

 This is the github repository for Introduction to Quantitative Social Science (PLSC30500) at the University of Chicago, co-taught by [Andy Eggers](http://andy.egge.rs) and [Molly Offer-Westort](https://mollyow.github.io/).
-Steven Boyd is the teaching assistant.
+Oscar Cuadros is the teaching assistant.

 ## Getting course materials